SO(4,1) Yang-Mills theory of quantum gravity: The Theoretical Foundation of SO(4,1) Yang-Mills gravity

 The classical equations of motion of any Yang-Mills theory can be found by the variation of the action, $\delta S=0$, via the Euler-Lagrange equations, where $\mathcal{L} = F_{\mu\nu}^aF^{\mu\nu}_a$ is the Lagrangian.
 Evaluating the Euler-Lagrange equations for the Yang-Mills Lagrangian, the equations of motion are, where $J_\nu$ is the conserved current.

-Applying the definition of the group symbol again and the previous definitions \ref{eqn:transforce} and \ref{eqn:rotforce} to the field equations (\ref{eqn:ymfeq}) yields the following equations: where and the usual negative sign on the coupling constant has been absorbed into the current in the same way that $-i$ is absorbed into the potential.
-The coupling constant, $a_g=g$, is non-dimensional, but, because the size of the mass quantum is not known, I use the standard coupling constant, $\kappa = G/c^4$, in units such that $\kappa=1$.
+Applying the definition of the group symbol again and the previous definitions \ref{eqn:transforce} and \ref{eqn:rotforce} to the field equations (\ref{eqn:ymfeq}) yields the following equations, analogous to the Einstein field equations and the Cartan torsion equations respectively: where The coupling constant, $a_g=g^2$, is non-dimensional, but, because the size of the mass quantum, $m_g$, is not known, the standard coupling constant, $\kappa = G/c^4$, in units such that $\kappa=1$, is sufficient for the classical equations.

 Boundary conditions are: and as $x_\mu\rightarrow\infty$.